Broughton Suspension Bridge

 Broughton Suspension Bridge was an iron chain suspension bridge built in 1826 to span the River Irwell between Broughton and Pendleton, now in Salford, Greater Manchester, England.
-One of Europe's first suspension bridges, it has been attributed to Samuel Brown, though some suggest it was built by Thomas Cheek Hewes, a Manchester millwright and textile machinery manufacturer.
+One of Europe's first suspension bridges, it has been attributed to Samuel Brown, although some suggest it was built by Thomas Cheek Hewes, a Manchester millwright and textile machinery manufacturer.

 On 12 April 1831, the bridge collapsed, reportedly due to mechanical resonance induced by troops marching in step.
 As a result of the incident, the British Army issued an order that troops should "break step" when crossing a bridge.
-Though rebuilt and strengthened, the bridge was subsequently propped with temporary piles whenever crowds were expected.
-In 1924 it was replaced by a Pratt truss footbridge, still in use.
+Although rebuilt and strengthened, the bridge was subsequently propped with temporary piles whenever crowds were expected.
+In 1924, it was replaced by a Pratt truss footbridge, still in use.

 Construction

 In 1826, John Fitzgerald, the wealthy owner of Castle Irwell House (later to become the site of the Manchester Racecourse), built, at his own expense, a 144 ft suspension bridge across the River Irwell between Lower Broughton and Pendleton.
 According to John Marius Wilson's Imperial Gazetteer of England and Wales (1870–72) all users of the bridge were required to pay a pontage to cross.
 The bridge was the only means of communication between the townships of Broughton and Pendleton and a source of great local pride, as the Menai Suspension Bridge had opened only that year and suspension bridges were then considered the "new wonder of the age".